 You may be hesitant to file a lawsuit because you do not want to profit off of the loss of a loved one.
 There is a large misconception that people who file lawsuits are greedy and just want to make money.
 However, if your loved one has died because of the negligence of another, you have a legitimate claim and can be compensated for it.

 - “I Can Hire an Attorney Later”

 Waiting to hire an attorney can be dangerous to the success of your claim.
 Attorneys keep track of California’s statute of limitations, evidence, and every other detail in a case.

 If you are considering filing a wrongful death suit for the loss of a loved one, The Sargent Firm Injury Lawyers can help.
-Our experienced wrongful death attorneys will handle your case an work to get you the compensation you deserve.
+Our experienced wrongful death attorneys will handle your case and work to get you the compensation you deserve.
+Contact us today.